- Barney Oldfield Images

 Image of The Week

-Resta went on to become the first national champion as awarded by a points system (with the exception of a AAA track championship in 1905) in 1916.
-Married to Mary Wishart, the sister of American driver Spencer Whishart, who was killed at Elgin in 1914, Dario found his new wife extremely nervous about his career choice.
+Resta went on to become the first national champion as awarded by an American Automobile Association (AAA) points system (with the exception of a AAA track championship in 1905) in 1916.
+Married to Mary Wishart, the sister of American driver Spencer Wishart, who was killed at Elgin in 1914, Dario found his new wife extremely nervous about his career choice.
 Constantly encouraging him to abandon his exciting and dangerous pursuit, Mary convinced Dario to retire in 1917.
 The lure of the sport proved too strong, however, and Resta continued to race cars intermittently for the next several years until his death at Brooklands in 1924 as he attempted to set new speed records.